dtfiedler/swift-interview-notes/README.md

 In all other cases, define a class, and create instances of that class to be managed and passed by reference.
 In practice, this means that most custom data constructs should be classes, not structures.

+Another explanation:

+_When you make a copy of a value type, it copies all the data from the thing you are copying into the new variable.
+They are 2 separate things and changing one does not affect the other._

+_When you make a copy of a reference type, the new variable refers to the same memory location as the thing you are copying.
+This means that changing one will change the other since they both refer to the same memory location._

 ## Protocols:

 ### Protocol Properties/Values